E-mail us: dispatch@fuelgo.co

 What Temp Does Diesel Gel?

 The temperature at which diesel fuel begins to gel varies depending on several factors, including the composition of the diesel and the presence of additives.
 Generally, diesel fuel starts to gel when the ambient temperature drops below its cloud point, which typically ranges from approximately 32°F to 10°F (-0°C to -12°C).
-However, in colder climates or with lower-quality diesel, the gelling temperature can be higher, sometimes reaching as high as 20°F (-6°C) or lower.
-Diesel vehicle owners must be aware of the freezing point of diesel fuel and take appropriate measures to prevent gelling, especially during winter months when temperatures plummet.

-How to Keep Your Diesel From Gelling?
+How to Keep Your Diesel From Gelling

 Keeping your diesel vehicle from gelling during cold weather requires proactive measures to maintain fuel flow and engine performance.
 Here are two essential strategies to prevent diesel gelling: